MindK product academy

 Loss of control, low quality, and vendor lock-in are some of the top outsourcing risks that are well-known among industry decision-makers.

 Reputable vendors use business continuity plans (BCP), redundant infrastructure, and 24/7 DevOps teams to handle outages or security incidents without downtime.
-They also have hands-on expertise with key regulations and standards, such as GDPR, HIPAA, FHIR, HL7, DICOM, and CDA, for the industries they specialize in, reducing the risk of legal complications.
+They also have hands-on expertise with key regulations and standards, such as GDPR, HIPAA, FHIR, HL7, cms-0057-f, for the industries they specialize in, reducing the risk of legal complications.

 Cost-savings